We investigate what should be included in a call centre plan and highlight some of the key fundamentals.

 You then expand upon these arguments later, as you are setting up the rest of the business plan, which will highlight how you plan to deliver a call centre to meet your objectives.

-Some other simple objectives that you might want to build a call centre business plan around – for a service operation – could be:
+Some other simple objectives that you might want to build a business plan for a call centre around – for a service operation – could be:

 Possible Objectives for a Call Centre Business Plan: